Chapter 2: The Infrastructure of Trust

 Looking Ahead

 Chapter 3 introduces the practice of systematic reading and research journaling.
-You’ll learn to conduct literature reviews using Zotero for citation management, Obsidian for note synthesis, and strategies for identifying theoretical frameworks in published research.
-This sets the stage for Phase II, where you’ll design your own study by building on existing knowledge rather than starting from scratch.
+You’ll learn to read academic articles strategically, manage citations using Zotero, build a knowledge network in Obsidian, and distinguish between summarizing individual sources and synthesizing insights across them.
+These skills lay the groundwork for Part II, where you’ll design your own study by building on existing knowledge rather than starting from scratch.